flashbots/suave-geth/suave/README.md

 # SUAVE

 We introduce `suave-geth`, our work-in-progress SUAVE client.
-The defining feature of `suave-geth` is the off-chain execution capability, enabling users to both define and use smart contracts executed before their transactions are sent to the public chain.
+The defining feature of `suave-geth` is the confidential execution capability, enabling users to both define and use smart contracts executed before their transactions are sent to the public chain.
 Off-chain execution gives contracts access to additional precompiles, expanding MEV-related functionalities.
 This includes transaction and bundle simulation using geth RPC, building blocks, and sending blocks to boost relays.
-Nodes providing off-chain execution are known as "execution nodes".
+Nodes providing confidential execution are known as "execution nodes".

 ## Why would I use the suave chain?